michaelwybraniec/graphql-awp/SDLC/AWP.md

     3.3.
 Check for blockers before proceeding, and confirm additional plan with human.

     3.4.
-Mark the current step as done before you start.
+Mark the current step 'check' [ ] as done before you start.

 4. **check**